gbrough/battleship/README.md

 # Distractions/Rewards
 - time space complexity extension
+- conditionals, looping, lists/dictionaries, objects, data structures, algorithms,

 Fixes:
 -

 Requirements:
 - 5 different types of ships
-  - Create from class
+  - Create from class - what are the attributes?
   - Store in a dictionary
 - Ask if horizontal or vertical - ask for 3rd input
 - Check if ship can fit in location